-Most Christians have had a hard time convincing the Jehovah’s Witnesses that come to their doors.
+Most Christians have had a difficult time convincing the Jehovah’s Witnesses that knock on their doors.
 They somersault the Bible verses you quote, interrupt your explanations and leave some “confusing” magazines with you.

 Jehovah’s Witnesses are usually more trained in how to win people over to their religion than most Christians are.
 This is done through the armoury supplied by their publishing arm called the Watchtower Tract and Bible Society.
 This organization, headed by a group of elders called the Governing Body, is the final authority for JWs.

-“Unless we are in touch with this channel of communication that God is using [the Watchtower leadership] we will not progress along the road to life no matter how much Bible reading we do” (The Watchtower, Dec 1 1981, 27)
+“Unless we are in touch with this channel of communication that God is using [the Watchtower leadership] we will not progress along the road to life no matter how much Bible reading we do” (The Watchtower, Dec.
+1 1981, 27)

 “…the Bible is an organizational Book and belongs to the Christian congregation as an organization, not to individuals, regardless of how sincerely they may believe they can interpret the Bible.
 For this reason the Bible cannot be properly understood without Jehovah’s visible organization in mind” (The WT, Oct 1, 1961, 587).

 JWs do not listen to you when you quote the Bible to them because they came to your door to teach you their “truths”, not to listen to you.
 They reject your arguments because to them you are a “pagan” that is not in touch with “Jehovah’s visible organization,” so your beliefs and Bible interpretation are pagan.

 Many Christians don’t understand that JWs are only preaching what the Watchtower gave them.
 They are robots given a script and sent to the doorsteps to recite them.
 So when you attack the carriers instead of the source, nothing is achieved.

 2. Why should I use your fallible Watchtower materials which are not inspired to understand the infallible, inspired Scriptures?
 Is the Bible too complicated to understand?

 3. Without the Watchtower Society, would you believe what you came here to share with me today?

 The is because their source declares: “However the Watchtower does not claim to be inspired in its utterances, nor is it dogmatic” (WT, Aug 15, 1950, 263).

 5. What would your life be without the Watchtower?
 Where do you find hope and spiritual convictions, is it from Jesus Christ or the Watchtower Society?
-If he answers with the latter, ask why.

 These questions are aimed to force them to think outside the box.
 They are already trained to argue their doctrines using Bible texts, so stay off that area because it will be ineffective and spoil your witness (they see you as a pagan remember?)